fullstorydev/emulators/README.md

 ## Why?

-At FullStory, our entire product and backend software stack runs in each engineer's local workstation.
+At Fullstory, our entire product and backend software stack runs in each engineer's local workstation.
 This high-quality local development experience keeps our engineers happy and productive, because they are able to:

 - build and test features locally
 - reproduce and fix bugs quickly and easily